 Rockhampton Airport also sees a lot of ad-hoc and heavy-lift charter arrivals, particularly in association with various Australian, Singaporean, and American military exercises, where various military fixed-wing and helicopter aircraft can also be seen.

-The platform allows for excellent photographs from a raised position over the main apron and out to taxiway ‘Juliette’ with the main runway 15/33 beyond this.
+The platforms allow for excellent photographs from a raised position over the main apron and out to taxiway ‘Juliette’ with the main runway 15/33 beyond this.
 All traffic using the main runway can be seen with Runway 15 departures rotating pretty much in front you.
 The video below shows a Virgin Australia E-190 taxiing on ‘Juliette’ and parking at its gate after arrival on runway 15 prior to the installation of the stairs.

 Moving towards the main apron access gate can allow for further unobstructed views at ground-level either through or over the fence.
 Heavy aircraft also park in front of this area – at very close quarters.

 Another area, shown below, that is popular with spotters, particularly for morning photos, is on the General Aviation side of the airport, which is north of the main terminal building, at Gate 21, adjacent to the Peace Aviation hangar.
 All traffic for runway 15, either arriving or departing, pass this point, while most traffic on runway 33 can also be seen.
-The video below shows a Tiger Airways A320 departing runway 15.
+The older video below shows a Tiger Airways A320 departing runway 15.

 To get to this spot, turn right into Canoona Road (as you approach the airport entrance on Hunter Street) and continue on Canoona Road past the northern end of the terminal, the Capricorn Rescue Service (and past the threshold of Runway 22 – also shown below), and the Defence Force camp.

 The GA area is accessed by a well-signed access road to the left.
 Gate 21 is at the end of this access road.